 This is simply not true.
 The amperage rating is to allow for more potential rather than add any power.

 Higher drain batteries in this sense are the same as having higher rated amp fuses.

 These ratings are here to support more power, not to produce more power.

 Therefore, if you’re not looking to vape at higher settings, using higher drain batteries for moderate wattage settings be any safer.

 If your personal settings are well within the parameters of the gear you choose.
 You are safe, no more, no less.

 You now have two choices when selecting your batteries:

 Buy batteries based on the maximum range of your device. (just in case you will floor it sometimes)

 Buy batteries based on your own personal settings.
 (I am disciplined and will never need that much power)

-Buying higher rated tires that you are not using is a waste of tread life, Buying batteries rated too high for your setup is a waste of vape time.
+Note: Buying batteries with amperage ratings too high for your setup is a waste of vape time.